AdaCore/spark2014/lrm/source/representation-issues.rst

 Representation clauses are in |SPARK|, except for ``'Address`` representation clauses.

-As aspects specifications are elaborated at the freezing point of the associated entity, this allows forward references in the expression associated to the aspect specification, as in:
+As aspect specifications are elaborated at the freezing point of the associated entity, this allows forward references in the expression associated with the aspect specification, as in:

 .. code-block:: ada